Content distribution strategies have never been more important than today.

 But what else can you do?

-Now, take a minute and evaluate how different this plan might be from promoting an ebook.
+Now, take a minute and evaluate how different this strategy might be from promoting an ebook.
 The same major distribution channels would be in play, I get it, but a lot of the specifics wouldn’t make sense for an ebook.
 Imagine converting a 40-page ebook into a YouTube video— it may be effective but it is time-consuming.
 Instead, using exit intent pop-ups, promoting it on thank you pages or even via your signatures or paid social ads is a much better strategy here.

 Now, this is a question I get quite often.
 Content distribution is tricky.
 It’s very common for teams to put in a lot of effort to create a content asset, distribute it in a top-notch style, and in the end, fail to get the kind of leads they were expecting.
 The content may garner a lot of traffic and social mentions, but nothing of real value.